MCProHosting/connect-smart-redis/Readme.md

  * `prefix=session:` The prefix for redis sessions
  * `lockExpiry=5000` Time in milliseconds session locks should last for.
  * `retryTime=100` Time we should wait if we did no acquire a session lock.
- * `deleteExpiry=50001 The length of a DESTROYED session record should last.
+ * `deleteExpiry=5000` - The length of a DESTROYED session record should last.
 This should be at least as long as your longest API request (but does not need to be longer).

 # Performance

 Non-trival parts of the code have been optimized for performance, and of course the middleware itself is built to be a "lazy" as possible.
 Based on data from our benchmark (using a fake Redis client) the middleware has an overhead of about 0.07 millseconds per transaction.
-Comparatively, connect-redis ran an overhead os 0.02 milliseconds per transaction.
+Comparatively, connect-redis ran an overhead of 0.03 milliseconds per transaction.

 ```
 $ node bench\head-to-head.js